-- 1. Inability to obtain a grade of C or better in a course required for the major within three terms of an original grade of D or F. - 2.
-Cumulative Grand View grade point below 2.50 for three (3) consecutive semesters. - 3.
-Academic probation or suspension (see policy statement in the University Student Handbook). - 4.
-Academic dishonesty per Grand View policy (see policy statement in the University Student Handbook). - 5.
-Suspension for disciplinary reasons per Grand View policy (see policy statement in the University Student Handbook). - 6.
-Unsatisfactory performance in the field education placement, as evidenced by earning less than 80% in the Field Education Evaluation of Student Competency. - 7.
-Professional behavior in coursework or field work unresolved through Student Improvement Plans (measured by Professional Behavior Assessment completed in major courses and field work experiences). - 8.
+- 1. Academic probation or suspension (see policy statement in the University Student Handbook). - 2.
+Academic dishonesty per Grand View policy (see policy statement in the University Student Handbook). - 3.
+Suspension for disciplinary reasons per Grand View policy (see policy statement in the University Student Handbook). - 4.
 Practice behavior not reflective of the National Association of Social Worker Code of Ethics.

-Students who are dismissed from the program will receive the decision in writing from the Social Work Program

-Director, as well as the opportunity to have an exit interview with the Social Work Program Director and Field Education Director.
-Students who wish to appeal the decision may follow the appeal process described in the appeals section of this handbook.
+Students who are dismissed from the program will receive the decision in writing from the Social Work Program Director, as well as the opportunity to have an exit interview with the Social Work Program Director and Field Education Director.
+Students who wish to appeal the decision may follow the appeal process described in the appeals section of the MSW Student Handbook.